About Camp Okoboji

 Many changes have taken place at Camp Okoboji since its dedication in 1940.
 The Camp now operates year-round, with very few weekend dates left open in the months of fall, winter, and spring.
 Families, gatherings, congregation boards and auxiliaries, congregation groups, business meetings, and weddings are just a few of the events that are held in the Camp's facilities.
 The winter sleeping capacity is approximately 290, using Bethel Retreat Center, Joppa Hall and thirteen winterized housekeeping units.

 Camp Okoboji now has a 9 member Board of Directors, consisting of three pastors, one commissioned minister, and five laypersons.
 Mr. Scott Ebel serves as Chairman of the Board.
-All other members have been elected at the Annual Meeting which is held on the first Saturday after Easter.
+All members have been elected at the Annual Meeting which is always held on the first Saturday after Easter.

 In 1988, the spouses of the board members created the Camp Okoboji Auxiliary.
 The Auxiliary completes several projects each year, with their large fund raising event being the annual Quilt Auction, which began in 1994.